nodejs/node/doc/api/events.md

 may be an `Event` object or any object with a `type` property whose value is a `string`.

-The registered event listeners will be synchronously invoked in the order they were registered.
+The registered event listeners is synchronously invoked in the order they were registered.

 #### `eventTarget.removeEventListener(type, listener)`